site24x7/terraform-provider-site24x7/docs/resources/threshold_profile.md

 ### Required

 * `profile_name` (String) Display Name for the threshold profile
 * `type` (String) Type of the monitor for which the threshold profile is being created.
+Refer [API documentation](https://www.site24x7.com/help/api/#threshold-parameters) for more information about type.

 ### Optional